Enet4/dicom-rs/toimage/README.md

     -o, --out <output>            Path to the output image (default is to replace input extension with `.png`)

 ARGS:
-    <file>    Path to the DICOM file to read
+    <file>    Path to the DICOM file to convert
 ```